To help you find the most spectacular beaches in Tasmania, we’ve put together a list of the must-see beaches along the east coast.

 BAY OF FIRES

 As you explore the Bay of Fires area, a sense of ethereal beauty will overcome you.
-Over 50 kilometres of gorgeous coastline from Binalong Bay in the South to Eddystone Point in the North, is the world acclaimed, Bay of Fires.
+Over 50 kilometres of gorgeous coastline from Binalong Bay in the south to Eddystone Point in the north, is the world acclaimed, Bay of Fires, and what some would regard as the best beach in Tasmania.

 This area is a dramatic part of the East Coast boasting a striking colour display.
 Turquoise blue water meets soft white sand with a backdrop of orange lichen-covered boulders.